wasmvision/wasmvision/docs/architecture.md

 ### MCP Server

 wasmVision includes experimental support for the [Model Context Protocol (MCP)](https://modelcontextprotocol.info/) by providing a [(MCP) Server](https://modelcontextprotocol.info/specification/draft/server/).
 See [MCP](./mcp.md) for more information.

+### CUDA

+wasmVision includes experimental support for GPU acceleration using [CUDA](https://en.wikipedia.org/wiki/CUDA).

+For more information, see [using wasmVision with CUDA](./cuda.md)